klein/klein.php/README.md

 only a part of the request URI or use a custom regular expression, use the `@` operator.
 If you need to negate a route, use the `!` operator

-    //Match all requests that end with 'json' or 'csv' respond('@\.(json|csv)$', ...
+    //Match all requests that end with '.json' or '.csv' respond('@\.(json|csv)$', ...

     //Match all requests that _don't_ start with /admin